Skip to main content

 Moderate issues

-As of December 31, 2022, overall Project health remained “amber.”
-The Project is approximately 72% complete; and work continues to advance; however, there are still potential risks remaining.
+The overall Project health remains “amber.”
+The Project is approximately 84% complete and work continues to advance, however, there are still potential risks remaining.
 BC Hydro continues to review, assess, mitigate, manage and monitor potential risks to the Project.

 Safety